anngvu/duo_derived_notes/README.md

 **However, the major problems for these "reusable" schemas to work are:**
 1. All DCCs on the platform would need to be using the same attributes and values, which is currently not the case.
-2. We need more people with understanding of JSON schemas, which is not the case.
+2. We need all governance analysts, data managers, engineers to have understanding of JSON schemas, which is not the case.
 But the real problem may be that JSON schema is not the right language.

 #### Challenge of getting and applying metadata